api3dao/old-api3-docs/docs/next/grp-requesters/call-an-airnode.md

 3. Deploy the client contract
 4. [Endorse](become-a-requester.md#part-2-endorse-client-contracts) the client contract

-This document focuses on making a request and capturing the response in  your client contract.
+This document focuses items 1 & 2 above, on making a request and capturing the response from an Airnode in  your client contract.

 ## Step #1: Inherit AirnodeRrpClient.sol